 Stage 1: Pre-Contemplation

-- Take the focus off their disordered eating; instead, talk about their interests, goals in life and the things they may be missing out on as a result of the eating disorder
+• Take the focus off the eating behaviour.
+Talk about their interests, goals in life, and the things they may be missing out on as a result of the eating disorder

 Stage 2: Contemplation

-- Demonstrating that you are listening to what they are saying and that you understand their struggle.
-You can even reinforce what they are saying by repeating it back to them; e.g. ‘I hear you saying that part of you feels like you want to change, while another part of you feels scared of changing...’
+• Demonstrate that you are listening to what the person is saying.
+You can even reinforce what the person is saying by reflecting it back to them (e.g., “I hear you saying that part of you feels like you want to change, while another part of you feels scared of changing...”)

-- Trying to boost their self-esteem and confidence; this will help them believe they can change
+• Try to boost their self-esteem and confidence.
+This will help them believe they can change.

-- Being informed.
-Learn as much as you can about the steps you and the person you are caring for need to take in order to recover
+• Be informed.
+Learn as much as you can about the steps you and the person you are caring for or supporting need to take in order to recover.

 Stage 4: Action

-- Acknowledging how difficult it is to change and recover from an eating disorder
+• Acknowledge that it is challenging to change and recover from an eating disorder

-- Supporting the person through challenges and letting them know you believe in them; this will help build their confidence
+• Support the person through challenges and let them know you care for them and believe in them.
+This will help build their confidence.

 Stage 5: Maintenance